scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ## Even more

 There are literally dozens of additional methods on the Scala collections types that will keep you from ever needing to write another `for` loop.
-See the Reference documentation for more details and examples.
+See [Mutable and Immutable Collections][mut-immut-colls] and [The Architecture of Scala Collections][architecture] for many more details on the Scala collections.

 > As a final note, if you’re using Java code in a Scala project, you can convert Java collections to Scala collections.
 > By doing this you can use those collections in `for` expressions, and can also take advantage of Scala’s functional collections methods.